I would like to make an appointment with a Writing Fellow. How do I do this?

 Where can I find the Legal Writing Center?

-Currently, the Legal Writing Center is using Room 807 in the law school.
-You will meet your Writing Fellow there when you have an appointment.
+Currently, the Legal Writing Center is using Room 545 in the law school.
+Unless directed otherwise, you will meet your Writing Fellow there when you have an appointment.